manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 # How to Deploy the Project for Healthcare and other Enterprise Applications

 The project can be deployed for numerous other enterprise applications even though this iteration is for health-care use case.
 To deploy for other applications, the enterprise dataset in the Pinecone vector database should be augmented to include the intended use case data.
-As an example, a use case of the project for manufacturing use case is available here:
+As an example, a variant of the project for manufacturing use case is available here:

 If the Solution Architect does not have access keys to a particular Pinecone database, the Solution Architect can just create a new index on Pinecone, and then warehouse the vector embeddings of the new dataset on the newly created Pinecone index.